Deck Planning Basics

 • P: Stringer - The support frame of stairs to which the risers and treads attach.

 Deck planning usually goes one of two ways: you have a framework with a little life left in it and only the top boards need a facelift.
-Or, you’re starting from scratch and need a completely new deck.
-Whatever your plans for building a deck, Trex is the perfect solution:
+Or, you’re starting from the grass up and need a completely new deck.
+Whatever your plans for building a deck, Trex is the perfect solution, with myriad products that out deck timber at every stage.

 Get inspired with curated deck designs.